wernsey/Jatalog/README.md

 Answers come in the form of a collection of the mapping of variable names to values that satisfy the query.
 For example, the query `ancestor(X, carol)?`'s results will be `{X: alice}` and `{X: bob}`.

+In addition Jatalog implements some built-in predicates: equals "=", not equals "<>", greater than ">", greater or equals ">=", less than "<" and less or equals "<=".

+Jatalog has the `~` symbol for retracting facts form the database.
+For example, the statement `planet(pluto)~` will retract the fact that `pluto` is a `planet`.

+The retract query can contain variables and multiple clauses: The statement `thing(N, X), X > 5~` will delete all _things_ from the database where `X` is greater than 5.
+The syntax comes from [rack], but it is unclear whether other Datalog implementations use it.

 ### Fluent API

 In addition to an interpreter for the Datalog language, Jatalog also provides an API through which the database can be accessed and